 We’re leaving school today.
 Not going far, just to the butcher’s shop at the end of the road.
-He’s promised to show us how to cut a carcass of lamb into the different joints and since we’ll be cooking some really cheap meat dishes, I need him to persuade the class that cheap can be delicious.
+He’ll show us how to joint a carcass of lamb and since we’re cooking really cheap meat dishes, he must persuade the class that cheap can be delicious.
 Large posters showing pig, beef and lamb are pinned on my classroom wall, free from the Meat and Livestock Commission.
-The animals have cuddly faces but the rest of the picture looks like a chainsaw massacre.
-Their body parts have been hacked it into bits and they must learn the names of each cuts and know which pieces are tough or tender.
-We can’t afford to cook the tender bits, like fillet steak and pork chops, but we make tasty choices such as Lancashire hot pot, nourishing beef stew from skirt, and find many ways to cook beef mince.
+The animals have cuddly faces but the rest of the picture looks like a chainsaw massacre as their body parts have been hacked it into bits.
+Students must learn the names of each cut and know which pieces are tough or tender.
+We can’t afford to cook the tender bits, like fillet steak and pork chops, but we make tasty choices such as Lancashire hot pot, beef stew from skirt, and find many ways to cook beef mince.

 My note for the butcher outing goes like this

 Dear Parent /Guardian

 Next week I am taking my group to the local butchers to learn about meat.

 Please could you give permission for me to take your son/daughter out of school for this lesson?